kugicode/frontend-project/README.md

 # frontend-project
-Added more to more website, It's still not finished but made some progress.
+Added more to my website, It's still not finished but made some progress.